 Light Class: General Use

 The body of the light is made of anodized aluminum.
-The body has little plateaus machined into the sides for grip.
-The tailcap has a checkered ring around its circumference, while there are decorative rings machined into the head.
-The body wall is quite thick – well built.
-The finish is a speckled polished silver.
-At the very front of the light is a polished silver ring which contains the LEDs, recessed in holes.
+The body and head have ribs machined into the sides for grip.
+The tailcap has fine grooves for the same purpose, and also has a hole for the attached lanyard.
+The body wall is not excessively thick, but it isn’t thin, either.
+The finish is a matte black.
+At the very front of the light is a polished silver ring which contains the recessed LEDs.
 Both the head and tailcap are removable.
-The tailcap has a hole for the attachment of a wrist lanyard (included) and is flat so that it can stand on end.
-The tailcap contains a rubber covered push button click switch for operating the light.

-What I Liked: Water resistant, Impact resistant (withstood multiple drops), Bright, Easy battery change, Lightweight, Stands up
+What I Liked: Impact resistant, Bright, Easy battery change, Lightweight

 Other Things I Noticed: Nothing.

 Conclusions: These lights appear to be good quality with good output and good runtime.
 I had no problems with the lights at all, and I would recommend the white Security Quality LED model for normal tasks.
 The UV model produces a good amount of UV light and allows for dramatic fluorescence of UV reactive products.